Andrew Puzder withdraws as a labor secretary nominee

 - "Everyone knew he was in trouble weeks ago"

-(CNN)Andrew Puzder has withdrawn as President Donald Trump's choice for labor secretary.
+(CNN)Andrew Puzder has withdrawn as President Donald Trump's choice for labor secretary, a dramatic decision caused by a GOP revolt that claimed the first Cabinet nominee of the new administration.

 Puzder, the CEO of the company that owns the Hardee's and Carl's Jr. fast food chains, faced fierce opposition mostly from Democrats in part related to his position on labor issues as well as the fact that he employed an undocumented immigrant housekeeper.